CB750-Rider/pinewood/README.md

 ## Derby TTL Timers

-The device code is written for the [NodeMcu](https://www.nodemcu.com/index_en.html) development kit which is interfaced to a custom set of timers.
-The timers are custom built TTL systems that use optical triggers to clock when the race "starts" and when cars pass the finish line.
-The TTL systems essentially block/unblock a clock signal from getting to a counter/recorder.
-The NodeMcu works as the counter/recorder and sends the results via WiFi to another computer.
-There is one NodeMcu per lane on the pinewood track.
+The [device code](NodeMCU_Code/DerbyTimerNodeMCU/DerbyTimerNodeMCU.ino) is written for the [NodeMcu](https://www.nodemcu.com/index_en.html) development kit which is interfaced to a set of custom-built timers.
+If you are interested in the timer hardware, let me know via E-mail.
+The timers are Transistor-Transistor Logic (TTL) systems that use optical triggers to clock when the race "starts" and when cars pass the finish line.
+The TTL systems block/unblock a clock signal from getting to a counter/recorder.
+For our system, the NodeMcu works as the counter/recorder and sends the results via WiFi to another computer.
+There is one NodeMcu, and one end trigger per lane on the pinewood track.
+The timers can be set up to use one start trigger signal per lane, or a to share a single start trigger signal.

 The total delay time for the TTL system (optical input change until the trigger pulse blocks/unblocks the clock) is around 850/1600 nanoseconds (typical/max).
 Note that times here are just a straight sum of the typical/max times of the TTL devices and transmission lines.
+Assuming that the actual delay variance is somewhere around the typical delay, 1 microsecond precision may be realizable if you have a good enough clock / recorder.
+The default is to use millisecond accuracy.
+The NodeMCU's internal clock is aound 80 MHz, so it is probably fast to record at 1 microsecond of precision.

 The TTL timer circuits are modular so the number of lanes can be changed within reason.
 At some point, fanout issues will creep up.
 Our track is set up for 4 lanes.

-Assuming that the actual delay variance is somewhere around the typical delay, 1 microsecond precision may be realizable if you have a good enough clock / recorder.
-The default is to use millisecond accuracy.

 ## Python GUI Code